FartLabs/fart.tools/blog/intro.md

 ---
-title: "Introducing: The FartLab Blog!"
+title: "Introducing: The FartLabs Blog!"
 description: "Keep up to date with our latest developments - everything will be covered on our blog!"
 authors:
   - name: "Ethan Davidson"